-Typically, companies use financial statements like balance sheets, income (P&L) statements, and cash flow statements to understand performance over a specific period of time.
-While these can provide insight into your company’s historical health, pro forma financial statements focus on your company’s future.
+Typically, companies use financial statements like balance sheets, income statements, and cash flow statements to understand performance over a specific period of time.
+While these can provide insight into your company’s historical financial health, pro forma financial statements focus on your company’s future.

 What does pro forma mean?

 Pro forma financial statements often include several years of financial projections.
-Occasionally investors will ask for more or less, but we recommend starting with three years.
+Investors may ask for more or less, but we recommend starting with three years.
+At a minimum, most pro formas follow the “three statement model,” which includes:

 -